⚙️ Service Configurations - Mastering FaaS Settings

 service.update()

-Advanced Autoscaling Strategies
+Autoscaling Strategies (Queue-Based)

-# Aggressive scaling for burst workloads
+# Performance-optimized: aggressive scaling for burst workloads

 burst_autoscaler = dl.KubernetesRabbitmqAutoscaler(

-cooldown_period=60, # Scale down quickly
+cooldown_period=60 # Scale down quickly after 60 seconds of inactivity

 )